wtx1025/AI-employment-and-firm-performance/README.md

 ### 2.3 Code Files
 * `04_resume_measure.py`: This code implements steps (1)-(3).
 It expands each profile into one row per year using `JOB_START_YM` and `JOB_END_YM`, classifies each row as AI-related or non-AI-related, and then aggregates to a firm-year AI measure.
 The input is a sample résumé data, and the script outupts a single firm-year file containing all firns in the sample with their corresponding AI measure.

 Note: `o4_resume.py` is the old version code that use the small sample data receiveed from Lightcast, this script is slightly different from `04_resume_measure.py` because of the difference of the data format between sample data and the final data received.
 Overall, the logic is almost the same.
-The sample data is provided as ``.
+The sample data is provided as `us_profiles_samples_full.csv`.

 **If you have any questions about the calculation details, please reach out or check the code.
 I've written it for clarity and included detailed comments.**